Edit: December 2017.

 "They deserved it."
 Was the only answer as he turned his head and looked at window.

 "Even if they did you need to control yourself, you are not a child anymore, Edward.
-You are 16 and part of the Military, a State Alchemist to be specific.
-You can't go around beating people because of what they say."
+You are 16 and part of the military, a State Alchemist on top of that.
+You can't go around beating people just because of what they say."

 Edward turned his gaze back to the man and opened his mouth to reply, but Mustang stopped him.
 "Before you say anything, I am not against you defending yourself and your brother, but there is a time and place to do it.
-Headquarters' hallways when a Military Officer of higher rank is visiting are not one of them."
+Headquarters' hallways when a Military Officer of higher rank is visiting, is not one of them."

 Edward signed.
 "Fine, I'll try to control myself."
 Mustang gave a small smile.
 "But I won't make any promises.
 And I stick to what I said, the bastard deserved it."

 Mustang sighed again.
 "I guess that is the most I'll get from you.
 Anyway, apart from your little adventure in the hallway, there are some things I need to discuss with you and Alphonse."